SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

 ![Event enablement channel](./images/configureeventbased32.png)

-84. Click on the *mirror ico*n or press F4 in keyboard
+84. Click on the *mirror icon* or press F4 in keyboard
 85. Select BO/BusinessPartner/Created in the Topic Filter field
 86. Click on the mirror icon or press F4 in keyboard
 87. Select BO/BusinessPartner/Changed in the Topic Filter field